sinsunsan/sinsunsan.github.io/_posts/2016-12-27-authenticate-google-cloud.md

 The last  export  command seemed to have solved the credential missing error.
-I understood also that only the environmental is necessary, or at least only that is sucessfull to authenticate.
+I understood also that only the environmental is necessary, or at least only that is successful to authenticate.
 But my google cloud quest is not finished!

 Here is the next error message.